Atinder-Pal/JavaScript30DayChallenge/26 - Stripe Follow Along Nav/readme.md

 ## 26 Stripe Follow Along Dropdown
-In this practice, we will build on second part o fthe project where we want to replicate [Stripe](https://stripe.com/en-ca) website.
+In this practice, we will build on second part of the project where we want to replicate [Stripe](https://stripe.com/en-ca) website.
 Here we will try to replicate the behavior of their navigation bar.<br/>
 We are provided with the HTML, CSS necessary to create this page/application.
 All we need is to add JS to add the functionality.

 ### Notes: